Light-it-labs/developer-nix/README.md

 ```bash
 nix run nix-darwin -- switch --flake ~/.config/nix-darwin
 ```
+> [!TIP]
+> If the icons on the dock look like a "?" then restart your terminal and run the command on the next section to refresh the dock.

 ## Rebuilding

 To update the mac once the configuration file is changed, you can run: